jennraeross/dnd-homebrew/clericDomains/mercury.md

 _1st-level Mercury Feature_

+Worshippers of Mercury frequently travel the road while plying their trade.
+This experience lends itself to swift movement and a steady foot, as well as one's tools of trade.

-When you take this domain at 1st level, you gain proficiency in Acrobatics and thieves tools.
+When you take this domain, you gain proficiency in Acrobatics and either thieves tools or land vehicles.

-Additionally, you can perform the somatic components of spells even when you have a light melee weapon in both hands.

 ### Good Fortune

 _1st-level Mercury feature_

+Travellers without luck die swiftly.
+Fortunately, you are not among that number.

 When you fail a saving throw or ability check and you are not under any other effect which boosts your roll, you may roll a d4 and add it to the total, possibly changing the outcome.
 You may use this feature a number of times equal to your proficiency bonus and regain all uses on a long rest.